guardian/zapush/readme.markdown

 Zapush aims provides a simple way to monitor java processes with [Zabbix](http://www.zabbix.com).
-Java processes already expose many interesting stats using the Java Management Extensions (JMX) and it's relatively easy to expose more custom status using JMX.
+Java processes already expose many interesting stats using the Java Management Extensions (JMX) and it's relatively easy to expose more custom stats using JMX.
 However the "java" way of obtaining these stats remotely requires use of RMI [which is typically painful to get through firewalls](http://java.sun.com/developer/onlineTraining/rmi/RMI.html#FirewallIssues).